Cause-effect perception in an object place task: Methods

 \subsection{Data preparation and analysis}

-For each participant there are 3 datasets, one for each session with 80 samples each.
-Additionally there is a dataset with 240 samples, composed of the concatenation of all three.
-This dataset resembles the experience of the participants after the experiment.
-Within each dataset, there are two categorical and six continuous features, making a total of eight:
+For each participant, there are 3 datasets, one for each session, with 80 samples each.
+Additionally, there is a dataset with 240 samples, composed of the concatenation of all three.
+This dataset resembles the experience of the participants after the experiment. \revisionEnhancement{Within each dataset, there are three continuous features and one categorical feature, making a total of four:}